NethServer/docs/developer-manual/en/building_rpms.rst

   git clone git://code.nethesis.it/nethserver-devbox

-Then install some packages marked as "Requires" in :file:`nethserver-devbox.spec.in`:
+Then install some packages marked as "Requires" in :file:`nethserver-devbox.spec`:

 * mock
 * expect